Pharmacodynamics

 Phenobarbital + lamivudine

-There is insufficient data to recommend dose adjustment.
+There are insufficient data to recommend dose adjustment.

 Phenobarbital + zidovudine